itsoctotv/Watermelon-Clicker/README.md

 # Watermelon Clicker
 Watermelon Clicker Website

-little website made in a night
+little website made in a night, even works on mobile!